How A Mentalist "Reads Minds"

 I can see that some of you are now in the future, and you are among my last readers.

-Be honest.
-Is discovering this first post the single greatest honor you have ever received?
+Is discovering this article the single greatest honor you have ever received?

 You have read this far (and you are still reading).

 I apologize for making this post so long,